Musée Marmottan Monet

 A private mansion turned into an art gallery is home to the world's largest collection of works by Claude Monet.
 I went mid week and there was not waiting.
 I was able to get right in and it was not crowded at all.

-Robert Ballantyne - a month ago
+Robert Ballantyne - 3 months ago

 Fantastic experience.
 The ability to get so up close and personal with the paintings is rare.